Data Breach Threats

 Underground forums

-The next image shows a post that was published on the XSS forum where an IAB is selling access to various government domains in different locations.
+The next image shows a post that was published on the XSS forum where an IAB is selling access to a government domain.
 We believe that this is facilitated by corporate stealer logs that they have acquired and used.

-A post showing an Initial Access Broker selling RDP access to various GOV domains on XSS forum, the image was taken from Lunar
+A post showing an Initial Access Broker selling RDP access to on XSS forum, the image was taken from Lunar

-A post showing an Initial Access Broker selling RDP access to various GOV domains on XSS forum, the image was taken from Lunar
+A post showing an Initial Access Broker selling RDP access to on XSS forum, the image was taken from Lunar

 How to search for stealer log accounts?